|Language and Cultural Studies in the Yucatán | Mexico Study Abroad | College Study Abroad Programs | IFSA-Butler|

 History of Mayan Culture and Civilization (3 U.S. semester credit hours)

-Introduction to Underwater Archaeology (3 U.S. semester credit hours)
+Subaquatic Archaeology of Caves and Cenotes (3 U.S. semester credit hours)

 Mexican Anthropology (3 U.S. semester credit hours; advanced track only)